- Graduates are eligible for the adult-gerontology acute care NP certification exam administered by AACN or ANCC

 Applicants who are master’s prepared and currently certified as a nurse practitioner will not be required to re-take advanced pharmacology (GNUR 6020), advanced pathophysiology (GNUR 6010), and advanced health assessment (GNUR 6025)—the “3 Ps”—or APRN Roles (GNUR 6031).
 The academic history of other advanced practice registered nurses (APRNs) will be examined on a case-by-case basis.
 Any of the 3 Ps not showing on the applicant’s transcript will need to be completed in order to receive a post-master’s certificate.

 Students complete over 500 clinical hours in the AGACNP track in two semester-long preceptorships (GNUR 7312 AND GNUR 7314).
 The first clinical course is typically completed at the top-ranked UVA Medical Center, which adjoins the School of Nursing.
-The UVA Medical Center—a 590-bed, Level I trauma center with 6 adult ICUs—provides an excellent clinical site with a wealth of professional and technological resources.
+The UVA Medical Center—a nationally-ranked 590-bed, Level I trauma center with 6 adult ICUs—provides an excellent clinical site with a wealth of professional and technological resources.
 The second practicum may be completed at another facility in Virginia with prior arrangement of the program coordinator.
 Clinical placement sites are assigned based upon optimal learning experiences, students' requests, interagency contracts, and availability.

 All clinical/practicum activities are generally conducted within the Commonwealth of Virginia.
 Clinical/practice activities may be conducted outside Virginia if the University is authorized to place students in that state and pending faculty approval.